timcombs/http-single-resource/README.md

   - sending a POST request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body writes the note into the file directory and displays 'Your file has been written'

   - sending a PUT request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body overwrites the note in the file directory if it exists, creates it if it doesn't exist and displays 'Your file has been updated'

+  - NOTE: PUT & POST both overwrite files if they already exist

   - sending a DELETE request to localhost:8080/notes/<specific_note>.json deletes the note from the file directory and displays 'Your file has been deleted'